steffenkk/some-public-repo/notebooks/Tutorial1_Setting_up_AWS.md

 ### 5. Set up version control

-Now we need to replace the remote from the previously downloaded git repository, so that we can use our own [CodeCommit](https://www.amazonaws.cn/en/codecommit/#:~:text=Amazon%20CodeCommit%20is%20a%20fully,worry%20about%20scaling%20its%20infrastructure.) repo.
+Now we need to replace the remote from the previously downloaded git repository, so that we can use our own [CodeCommit](https://www.amazonaws.cn/en/codecommit/#:~:text=Amazon%20CodeCommit%20is%20a%20fully,worry%20about%20scaling%20its%20infrastructure.) repository.
 CodeCommit a version control management system from AWS, just like Github or Gitlab.
-We will create a Repo to store our software and add this as our new remote, i.e. the safe location where our code is pushed to after we changed it locally.
+We will create a repository to store our code and add this as our new remote, i.e. the safe location where our code is pushed to after we changed it locally.
 We will show you how all this works!

 To start, we need to open a system terminal from the launcher.
 If the launcher didn't open automatically right from the start, click on the little plus sign at the top left corner, right below "Amazon Sagemaker Studio".
 Now we can click on "System Terminal" in the section "Utilities and files" and a new Terminal opens.